1756 - Operations in Carnatic

 Contest for influence at Hyderabad

 In 1756, Salabat Jung, the Nizam of Hyderabad, refused to cede the Citadel of Golkonda to M. de Bussy.
-The French had assisted him the previous year to collect tribute from Terriore.
+The French had assisted him the previous year to collect tribute from Terriore (unidentified location).
 After some argumentations, Salabat Jung ordered Bussy to return immediately to Pondicherry.
 Bussy set off for Masulipatam (present-day Machilipatnam) by the way of Hyderabad.

 After the departure of Bussy, Salabat Jung wrote to the British Governor of Madras, requesting some troops to prevent the French from insulting him in his own kingdom.
 Meanwhile, Salabat Jung also sent a party of Maratha horse to follow Bussy's Army.